nmeader/Docs/aspnet/tutorials/your-first-aspnet-application.rst

 Understanding .NET Core
 ^^^^^^^^^^^^^^^^^^^^^^^
 .NET Core 5 is a modular runtime and library implementation that includes a subset of the .NET Framework. .NET Core 5 has been designed for Windows, Linux and OS X. It consists of a set of libraries, called “CoreFX”, and a small, optimized runtime, called “CoreCLR”. .NET Core is open-source, so you can follow progress on the project and contribute to it on GitHub.
-For more information, see :doc:`/getting-started/choosing-the-right-dotnet`.
+For more information, see :doc:`/conceptual-overview/choosing-the-right-dotnet`.

 Entity Framework
 ----------------
-`Entity Framework <http://docs.efproject.net>`_ (EF) is an object-relational mapping (ORM) framework.
+`Entity Framework`_ (EF) is an object-relational mapping (ORM) framework.
 It lets you work with relational data as objects, eliminating most of the data-access code that you'd usually need to write.
 Using EF, you can issue queries using LINQ, then retrieve and manipulate data as strongly typed objects.
 LINQ provides patterns for querying and updating data.
 Using EF allows you to focus on creating the rest of your application, rather than focusing on the data access fundamentals.

 Open the *project.json* file.
 In the dependencies section, you will see the following lines related to EF: